Code-Institute-Submissions/CookMark/README.md

 * Removed sorting bar in home page due to insufficient time.
 * Included the card view in the viewing recipe page, which is also used in the home page for repeating practices.
 * Photo url replaced file upload selection and recipe url was added.
+* The delete button was removed from the home page and moved to the get recipe page.
+It's due to less clutter on the home page and also as it's less of a chance that a user would delete their own recipe.

 #### Illustrations